RobertEdwardes/Jekyll-SEO/temp.markdown

 #================ Main Image ================================
 image:  # required for Google Snippet and Twitter Image Card
 ImageAlt: # required for Google Snippet
-image-snippet: #must be height: 600px width: 800px
+ISO_8601_date: # required for Google Snippet and Schema.org / fallback is in place if you leave it out
-ISO_8601_date: # required for Google Snippet and Schema.org / will auto update for modify
+image-snippet: # 800px by 600px only

 #================ Author ================================
 author: #  Name of author of article / Show at top of post